Bye-bye 2018 – Welcome 2019!

-I also notice how average session duration increased from last time.
+I also notice how the average session duration increased from last time.
 I started to focus on content quality and SEO more than anything else.

 82% of my traffic came from search engines and 9% of the traffic is direct traffic.
-4% traffic is a referral that can from content websites like Zest.is.
+4% of traffic is a referral that can from content websites like Zest.is.

 Close to 8% of my visitors came back, which is quite lower than 10% from the previous time.